1.Question: Does the daycare carry liability insurance?

 5. Question: Do you offer pickup and/or drop-off services and if so, do you run background checks on the staff members who will have access to my home?

-Answer: Dingo’s is registered with iCori and all drivers are background checked!
+Answer: Yes, we offer both pickup and drop-off services.
+Dingo’s is registered with iCori and all drivers are background checked.

 6. Question: Do you use electronic collars?

 7. Question: What vaccinations do you require?
-How do you insure client vaccinations remain up-to-date?
+How do you ensure client vaccinations remain up-to-date?